 Gusmer's wine products catalog [Pdf], for example [note that this file is no more accessible online, and that it was saved for you by wineterroirs...]: After a short browsing, and after you pass on the shipping rules (hazardous material !) for the chemical products (p.3), you read a few yeast-strains profiles (p.
 7) like results in more fruits and complex wines...produces a more distinct effect, particularly in berry-fruit expression, softer tannins, and prolonged mouth feel....it enhances the aroma, complexity and extended mouth feel in red wines..
 About the Vinoflow FCE enzyme (p.17) it produces silkier textures and fuller wines, or about Grap'tan (made by Ferco), a tannin additive, which is designed for color stabilization, improved tannin structure, increased mid-palate character, reduced vegetative flavors/aromas, and aid in protein stabilization (white wines); (p.25).
 Also page 25, you can appreciate what powdered tannins can do to a wine : "These tannins solubilize instantly and completely in wine and give winemakers full control to balance tannins for optimal structure, mouth feel, color stabilization, flavor, and aromas".
 Every page is interesting browsing through indeed.
 The choice is so wide in the catalogs, with new strains and newly discovered enhancements that winemakers have matter for experimentation and discussion, as this insightful debate shows (found on the Wine Business wxebsite).
 Also in this discussion, Peter Anderson, who went working from Beringer Winery to Scott Laboratories, explains that the commercial pressure on large wineries pushes for the use of yeast additives : "Especially in a large winery, you want to get that fermenter done and out because you're under pressure to move as fast as you can.
 I think that's the biggest single change in the last 15 years."

 On one side, you have the chemical-labs' communication companies who do a great job to raise the awareness of the wineries and enologists about their ever-larger range of enhancers and other products.
-See this page [Word file] (saved for you by Wineterroirs) found a few years ago in Balzac Communication's website - Balzac, which is based in Napa, California, is _or was_ Scott Laboratories's communication agency (this page has vanished from the Web and was saved for you by Wineterroirs).
+See this page [saved for you by Wineterroirs, no longer online in these terms who knows why...]) found a few years ago onn Balzac Communication's website - Balzac, which is based in Napa, California, is _or was_ Scott Laboratories's communication agency (this page has vanished from the Web and was saved for you by Wineterroirs).
 The job of Balzac here was to raise awareness among the wineries about the new product developments, to quote the own words of the communication agency.
 They even hinted at these new additives they wanted their customers to discover and use : (quote) Because of outdated communications materials and new product developments, many customers used only a part of the wide range of products offered by Scott Laboratories (end of quote).
 And for sure, many new additives have sprouted in the last few years...

 Now, how strange as it seems, there's no communication at all from the part of the wineries for the consumers to know about all these wonder additives they use to enhance and adjust their wines.....
 Speaking of additives, communication is a one-way tool.